junjieruan/happyreading/README.md

 ##Installation
 ###Installing Ionic

     $ npm install -g ionic@beta

+To create your project  into the local directory:

+    $ ionic start happyreading --v2

 To run your app, cd into the directory that was created and then run the ionic serve command:

     $ cd happyreading
     $ ionic serve